MetkelK/MetkelK/README.md

 # Hey, 👋 I'm Metkel

-## I'm a Front-End Developer with a passion for continuous learning.
+## I'm a Software Developer with a passion for continuous learning.

 <img align="left" width="300" src="https://i.pinimg.com/originals/28/b6/a3/28b6a3159a41aa70441ec2277c9638ce.gif" />